futurewei-cloud/chogori-opengauss/BuildOpenGauss.md

 - openGauss needs to use a dependent library (``` libsecurec.so```) that we could put into system lib directory /usr/lib64.
 The full path for the library will be /usr/lib64/huawei/libsecurec.so in the container image.

-- openGauss cannot be run with the root user, as a result, we need to create a user, omm.
-We also set up a password, for example, "Test3456" for this account and change the artifact directory owner to this user.
+- openGauss cannot be run with the root user.
+As a result, we need to create a user, omm.
+We also set up a password, for example, "Test3456" for this user and change the artifact directory owner to this user.

 - Finally, we need to set up environment variables for user omm in the user's .bashrc file.
 ## 2. Build and run opengauss server